aeeed99/nickiscooking/content/about.md

 title: "About"
 ---

-KitchenDB brings you the joy of free recipes, without having to fight through ads or personal stories.
+Literally Just Recipes (LJR) brings you the joy of free recipes, without having to fight through ads or personal stories.

 It's the fastest place to get straight to a recipe.
 A website that doesn't have ads or trackers competing with loading content makes recipes easy to load and easy to use.